Merkel's conservatives make big concessions to SPD in coalition deal

 They said they would be prepared to pay more into the EU budget.
 “We want a (European Union) budget for future spending geared toward bringing more benefits for Europe,” they wrote, adding that they backed structural reforms championed by French President Emmanuel Macron.

-The SPD also gets the high-profile foreign ministry as well as the the labour, justice, family and environment portfolios.
+The SPD also gets the high-profile foreign ministry as well as the labour, justice, family and environment portfolios.

 Schulz is expected to become foreign minister, despite having previously vowed not to take a cabinet position under Merkel.